dthach89/The_Success_of_Bank_Telemarketing/README.md

 		- Create storylines
 		- Using Tableau to display the analysis
 		- Showing important features
 		- Showing results from machine learning
-	- Jupyter Notebook
-	- Python
 	- Excel
 - Interactive elements
 	-  Dropdown or select filters on Tableau